mdgrs-mei/PowerShellRun/README.md

 Executable files under the PATH are listed by `Executable` category.
 You can invoke them on the same console where *PowerShellRun* is running.

 ### ・🔎 Utility

+PowerShellRun's built in utilities are listed by `Utility` category.

 #### File Manager (PSRun)